 The QSL card is to confirm that you have 'worked' the other station.
 A lot of radio amateurs collect these paper QSL Cards.
 Some of these cards are unique and designed only for an event or a special call sign.
 It is just like a postcard from summer camp to confirm you are there, having fun.
 The QSL cards are also available digitally with E-QSL or LOTW.
 This is a much quicker way to send your card + Confirmation.

 The (paper or electronic) QSL Card should contain the information collected and shared.
-Such for example 14.190Mhz or 20M -> Frequency
+Such as:

--> Receiver info Call sign you are sending to
+• Receiver info Call sign you are sending to